Elections Canada - Canada Revenue Agency Consent Initiative - Inspire Democracy

 Elections Canada - Canada Revenue Agency Consent Initiative

 During tax season, Elections Canada partners with the Canada Revenue Agency to give Canadian citizens aged 18 years and older an easy way to add or update their information in the National Register of Electors.
-All they have to do is check "Yes" to the two questions related to Elections Canada on their tax form.
-This quick and simple step helps ensure that electors receive a voter information card during federal elections.
-The card tells them where, when and the ways to vote.
+All they have to do is check “Yes” to Elections Canada’s questions on their tax form.
+This quick and simple step ensures that electors are registered and ready to vote in federal elections.

 Spread the word in your community